 General Rehabilitation after Surgery

-From weeks 5-8 we slowly return to normal ON LEASH exercise and from 9-12 weeks we return to normal in the house and in the park including of leash exercise.
+From weeks 5-8 we slowly return to normal ON LEASH exercise and from 9-12 weeks we return to normal in the house and in the park including off leash exercise.
 Our expectation is that all dogs are essentially back to normal by 12 weeks.
-For more details on rehab we have a post op rehab guidelines hand out and a physiotherapy hand out that we will go through with you after surgery.
-We have several you tube videos on this on our you tube channel.
+For more details on rehab we have a post op rehab guideline hand out and a physiotherapy hand out that we will go through with you after surgery.
+We also have several You Tube videos on this on our You Tube channel.

 It is important that your pets do not experience pain.
 We keep them in hospital until they are pain controlled and you administer a variety of medications at home to control pain.
 During the rehab process, let your pet guide you.
 Avoid twisting the leg.
 After the stitches or staples are out (or after the skin has healed in about 10-14 days), water treadmill exercise can be used if a facility is available.
 This requires strict observation and, if possible, the patient should wear a life jacket.
 Walking uphill or on stairs is helpful for strengthening the back legs but no running, jumping or other “explosive” type exercise should be performed for a full three months after surgery.

-What if the Rupture Isn’t Discovered for Years and Joint Disease is Already Advanced?
+What If The Rupture Isn’t Discovered For Years And Joint Disease Is Already Advanced?

-Medical management for Arthritis is complex and ongoing.
+Medical management for arthritis is complex and ongoing.
 We will determine if surgery is the best option for you.
-If we don’t think it is going to be beneficial, and for all cases where arthritis management will be part of ongoing life we recommend all or a combination of the following treatments that we perform at Vet HQ.
+If we don’t think it is going to be beneficial, and for all cases where arthritis management will be part of ongoing life, we recommend all or a combination of the following treatments that we perform at Vet HQ.

 - Weight loss

-• Green lipped mussel products such as Antinol.
+- Green lipped mussel products such as Antinol

 - Pentosan polysulphate injections weekly for four weeks every year

 - Pentosan Injections monthly to quarterly if required

 - Hills J/D prescription food

 Referral services that may be applicable:

 - Laser therapy

-If you have any questions please do not hesitate to ask one of the veterinarians at the time of consult.
+If you have any questions, please do not hesitate to ask one of the veterinarians at the time of consult.